 His words sound, to me, like the clouds in your coffee.

-They wouldn’t be the words I would use to tell about this place.
+His words wouldn’t be the words I would use to tell visitors about this historical place.

 This ” Love Machine ” costs a quarter for its diagnosis, and, for your quarter, you can see how you measure up on the love chart by putting your hand firmly around a special handle, squeezing firmly, and waiting for your diagnosis to shoot off like firecrackers, Roman candles, or duds.